aaronshin43/aaronshin43/README.md

 - Relevant coursework: **Data Structure and Problem Solving**, **Operations Research**, **Real Analysis**, **Object-Oriented Programming**, **Abstract Algebra**

 ## 🚀 Projects
+- **[CharAIdes](https://github.com/PennApps2025/FrontAiCharades)** - An AI-powered charades where users act out words in front of a webcam, and the AI guesses actions in real time using Google Gemini. 🏆 Winner of Most Creative Hack at PennApps XXVI
 - **[SafeZone](https://github.com/Elfrunner28/SafeZone)** - A real-time disaster response platform that delivers alerts, resource maps, and community updates, designed to be the “Waze for disaster response”
 - **[RUSH](https://github.com/Project-Rush)** — A RAG based AI chatbot system that provides real-time answers to Dickinson College students' questions about college based on the official website (continuing)
 - **[TUNI](https://github.com/KoreaITWeb)** — A web application for students to buy & sell items within the university community